NFL Rumors: Melvin Gordon Plans To Move On From Los Angeles Chargers After This Season

 — SportsCenter (@SportsCenter) September 25, 2019

 Now that Gordon is back, it also seems clear that his days with the Chargers are numbered.
-ESPN’s Adam Schefter reported that Gordon has “plans to move on” from the Chargers after this season and once his is able to hit free agency.
+ESPN‘s Adam Schefter reported via Twitter that Gordon has “plans to move on” from the Chargers after this season and once he is able to hit free agency.
 He will likely be greeted by a market that has grown increasingly difficult for running backs, as pass-heavy offenses have devalued the position and led to a fewer number of teams with high-paid backs.